honghongyier/Relation_Extraction/README.md

 # Relation Extraction
-This project do relation extraction work by Convolutional Neural Network The tool we used is KerasS
+This project do relation extraction work by Convolutional Neural Network \n The tool we used is Keras